prepare.blog

 Key Takeaways

-• Store water first — 1 gallon per person per day for at least 3 days before buying any food.
+• Store water first — one gallon per person per day for at least three days — before spending a single dollar on food.

-• Build your emergency pantry with shelf-stable foods your household already eats so you actually rotate stock.
+• Build your emergency pantry around shelf-stable foods your household already eats so stock actually rotates instead of expiring in a closet.

-• A functional 72-hour emergency food supply for two adults costs under $50 with rice, beans, canned protein, peanut butter, and water.
+• A functional 72-hour food supply for two adults costs under $50 when you focus on rice, beans, canned protein, peanut butter, and water.

-• Use airtight containers for short-term storage and Mylar bags with oxygen absorbers for anything you want to last years.
+• Use airtight containers for short-term storage and Mylar bags with oxygen absorbers inside food-grade buckets for anything you want to last years.

-• Run a practice day — eat only from your emergency pantry for 24 hours to find gaps in supplies, recipes, and cooking methods.
+• Run a practice day — eat only from your emergency pantry for 24 hours — to expose every gap in supplies, recipes, and cooking methods before a real crisis does it for you.

 Beginner Food Prepping Essentials: Your Complete Emergency Pantry Guide

-After 12 years of field work in Pacific Northwest emergency response — including wildfire evacuations and multi-day winter storm outages — I’ve seen which pantries actually sustain families and which fall apart on day two.
+After 12 years of field work in Pacific Northwest emergency response — wildfire evacuations, multi-day winter storm outages, the kind of events where grocery stores go dark for a week — I’ve seen which pantries actually sustain families and which fall apart by day two.
 The difference almost never comes down to money.
 It comes down to having the right beginner food prepping essentials in place before you need them.

-This guide walks you through everything: what to stockpile, how to store it, simple emergency meals, a step-by-step startup plan, and the mistakes I watch beginners make over and over again.
-Whether you’re building a 72-hour emergency food supply for beginners or working toward a two-week prepper pantry, you’ll find actionable steps you can start today.
+I’m going to walk you through exactly what to stockpile, how to store it, simple emergency meals that don’t taste like punishment, a step-by-step startup plan, and the mistakes I watch beginners make over and over again.
+You’ll get actionable steps you can start this weekend — whether you’re building a 72-hour kit or working toward a full two-week prepper pantry.

 If you’ve never prepped before, the sheer volume of advice out there can freeze you in your tracks.
 Forget the 500-item spreadsheets.
 Here’s the exact seven-step process I walk people through during the community preparedness workshops I run in the Willamette Valley.

-1. Audit what you already have.
-Open every cabinet and count what’s shelf-stable.
-You probably have more than you think — canned soup, pasta, peanut butter, oats.
-Write it down.
+1. Audit what you already have — open every cabinet and count what’s shelf-stable (you probably have more than you think)

-2. Calculate calorie needs for your household for 72 hours.
-Use 2,000 calories per adult per day and 1,500 for children ages 4–8.
-A household of two adults needs roughly 12,000 calories for three days.
+2. Calculate calorie needs for your household for 72 hours — use 2,000 calories per adult per day and 1,500 for children ages 4–8

-3. Store water first.
-One gallon per person per day, three-day minimum.
-This comes before any food purchase.
-No water means no rehydrating rice, no cooking pasta, and no staying alive.
+3. Store water first — one gallon per person per day, three-day minimum, before any food purchase

-4. Buy shelf-stable staples you already eat.
-If your family doesn’t eat lentils on a normal Tuesday, don’t buy 20 pounds of lentils for an emergency.
-Stock what you’ll actually rotate through.
+4. Buy shelf-stable staples you already eat — if nobody eats lentils on a normal Tuesday, don’t buy 20 pounds of them

-5. Set up basic storage.
-Get a few airtight food-safe containers for dry goods.
-Nothing fancy yet — just keep rice, oats, and flour sealed and away from pests.
+5. Set up basic storage with a few airtight food-safe containers for dry goods

-6. Build three simple emergency meal plans.
-Plan breakfast, lunch, and dinner for three days using only what’s in your pantry.
-Write the recipes down and tape them inside a cabinet door.
+6. Build three simple emergency meal plans — breakfast, lunch, dinner for three days using only pantry items

 That’s it.
-Seven steps.
 You can knock out the first four this weekend.
+The practice day is what separates people who think they’re ready from people who actually are.

 • White rice — 20 lbs per family of four per week (~675 calories per cup dry, stores 25–30 years in Mylar)